Pierre-Emerick Aubameyang is on a mission to win his first European honour – UEFA.com sings the praises of the Arsenal forward.

 • He later concluded of his Milanese stint: "It was a bit tough for me moving around on loan all the time.
 I think they regret having sold me now, but my relationship with the club is still very good."

-• Initially joining Les Verts on loan in spring 2011, he was recruited permanently that summer.
+• Initially joining Les Verts on loan in January 2011, he was recruited permanently at the end of the year.
 Fans who only watched the club's Ligue 1 home matches could be excused for not being impressed straight away; his first nine goals were scored away from home.

 • He finally broke his home duck in his 18th Ligue 1 home game at the Stade Geoffroy-Guichard, bagging a hat-trick – the first of his senior career – in a 4-2 win against Lorient in February 2012.